arenaxr/arena-docs/content/overview/build.md

 You can now edit the object properties.
 When we are done editing the object, we can press the <button type="button" name="button" class="btn btn-blue fs-3">**+** Add/Update Object</button> button to trigger an update.

 Below you have an example of how the entire **Add/Edit Object** section might look like after loading the `scene options` object.
 The **Type** select shows the type of the object being displayed.
 The ARENA has many object types as you can observe by opening the select.
 Most of the object types are 3D Objects, such as spheres, boxes, or GLTF models.
-There are also a few other object types to, for example, configure scenes (`scene options`), to add landmarks and to add programs to scene.
+There are also a few other object types to, for example, configure scenes (`scene options`) and to add programs to scene.

 Under the **Type** select you have some buttons to <button type="button" name="button" class="btn fs-3">Clear form</button> (for example, if you want to add a new object), to create an object identifier <button type="button" name="button" class="btn fs-3">Gen object_id</button> (some objects, such as programs, require long, unique identifiers), and the <button type="button" name="button" class="btn btn-blue fs-3">**+** Add/Update Object</button> button to trigger an update of the object.